jeertmans/lelec210x-leaderboard/README.md

 poetry shell
 ```

-the first time you use this server, you must create a config file:
+The first time you use this server, you must create a config file:

 ```bash
 flask config init